This post may contain affiliate links.

 I don’t know why but I really like to experiment with lasagnes, so have a go at my Mexican Lasagne and my 10 Minute Tortellini Lasagne too.

-• Onion – Fresh or pre-chopped frozen is OK
+• Onion and garlic – Fresh or pre-chopped frozen is fine for these ingredients if you prefer

 How to make Courgette Lasagne